garciaguimeras/jnauta/README.md

 # jNauta

-An incomplete Java mail library, to be used with cuban Nauta accounts.
+An incomplete Java mail library, customized to be used with cuban Nauta accounts.

 ## Features

 * Version 0.2.0
-    * Added IMAP protocol support
+    * IMAP protocol support
-    * Reading message attachments
+    * Read message attachments
-    * Getting read and new messages count
+    * Get read and new messages count
-    * Creating new folders
+    * Create new folders
-    * Copying messages into folders
+    * Copy messages into folders
-    * Marking messages as read
+    * Mark messages as read
+    * Delete messages
+    * Retrieve all messages from folder, with pagination
-    * Deleting messages
+    * Retrieve recent messages from folder
+    * Get message count from specific folder

 * Version 0.1.0
-    * POP3 protocol for receiving messages
+    * POP3 protocol support
+    * SMTP protocol support
-    * Retrieving folder list
+    * Retrieve folder list
-    * Retrieving unread messages from a folder
+    * Retrieve unread messages from a folder
-    * Getting message information (sender, subject and content in text mode)
+    * Get message information (sender, subject and content in text mode)
-    * SMTP protocol for sendind messages
-    * Adding attachments to messages
+    * Add attachments to messages

 ## Building the library